-- Semantic typing assigns a different meaning to each variable... - By associating the variable with a multi-place predicate and keyword. - The keyword "queries" the relation denoted by the predicate. - Advantage: - This allows the solver to deduce relationships between variables, both original or introduced. - It is also good modeling practice.
+- We assume that all variables are declared. - Semantic typing assigns a different meaning to each variable... - By associating the variable with a multi-place predicate and keyword. - The keyword "queries" the relation denoted by the predicate, as one queries a relational database. - Advantage: - This allows the solver to deduce relationships between variables associated with the same predicate. - Can automatically add channeling constraints. - It is also good modeling practice.